 Application Deadline Our event takes place in September each year and all our publicity materials are prepared months in advance.
-The deadline for application is the end of February each year.
-All new applications are considered and selected by our committee members and successful applicants will be notified in March.
+The deadline for application is 15 March 2020.
+All new applications are considered and selected by our committee members and successful applicants will be notified by the end of March.

 Criteria for participation Participation in Central Fife Open Studios is open to artists and designer/makers living and working in the Central Fife region who hold a degree level qualification in their field*.
 You need to be working full or part-time as a professional artist or designer/maker with a permanent accessible work space or studio space in which you can display your work to the public.
 Your work must be of a high standard and you need to be willing to open your studio to the public for the duration of the event and be able to speak to visitors about your work.
 As a professional artist/maker, you will also be responsible for your own public liability insurance.

 *If you do not have a degree, you can still apply as we will look closely at all work submitted and make our decision based on the quality of the work and the professionalism of the artist.

 You will also to be expected to help with distribution of publicity materials in the run up to the event, attend meetings arranged by the committee, as well as contribute to the cost of the event through an annual fee.

 Funding Every participant pays a fee to take part in Central Fife Open Studios.
 This pays for production of the publicity materials, advertising, website running costs and maintenance and social media promotion.
 Our aim is to keep fees low and the cost of participation varies each year depending on the number of participating artists involved.
 Fees are calculated and announced to all members once all new applications have been assessed and decided upon and simply cover the cost of running the event.